-Make a list of all ingredients used in the recipe and state what the weight and measurement of each ingredient used.
-When you have the menu at hand, one of the first things that you need to do to ensure that you are costing your recipes right is write down all the ingredients that go into making each dish.
-Once you have a well designed written all the ingredients, you need to deliberate regarding the quantity of each ingredient.
+Make a list of all ingredients used in the recipe and state what the weight and measurement of each component used.
+When you have the menu at hand, one of the first things that you need to do to ensure that you cost your recipes right is write down all the ingredients that go into making each dish.
+Once you have a well-designed menu and have written all the elements required, you need to deliberate regarding the quantity of each component.
 For example, if you have a burger on your menu, you can break down the ingredients that go into it, such as, the buns, mayonnaise, patty (break up the ingredients that go into making the patty), spinach, the veggies.
-Clearly mention the amount of each ingredient you will be using.
+Mention the amount of each ingredient you will be using.

 2. Fill In Prices For The Ingredients

 In this stage, you need to determine what the cost is of each ingredient as it is sold as a unit in the store.
 You need to look for the total price of each item, not taking into consideration about the costs of the exact amount of the ingredients that goes into the dish.
 Here, you also need to consider the Edible Portion of the raw materials.
 This can be done by calculating the Yield of the items.
 For instance, if you purchased 5 kg of onions, you need to figure out the quantity that can be consumed, which excludes the peels.

 3. Calculate the Prices of the Partial Items

 Divide the weight/ measurement of each ingredient used in the recipe by the weight of the unit it is sold in and multiply it by the price of the unit as a whole.
 This will determine the cost of each ingredient used in a particular dish.